-Since its founding in 1989, the Centre for Applied Research and Innovation has worked with industry in BC and around the world to support innovation and research and development.
+The BCIT Centre for Applied Research and Innovation has worked with industry in BC and around the world to support innovation and research and development since 1989.

 The timeline below is an effort to capture the major milestones and moments that have shaped CARI and applied research at BCIT since 1989.
 It is a living document that we will update with your contributions.
 To suggest an item to add to the timeline, please contact us.

 BCIT receives $1.75 million to create the Technology Centre, bringing together a number of well-established operating units including: the Applied Research in Computer Systems (ARCS) lab, the Venture Program, and two Industrial Technical Advisors funded through the National Research Council.
 The Development Assistance Centre, which was previously a non-profit society, is now integrated with the Technology Centre and located in NE25.

 Dr. Norman Streat becomes the first Director of the Technology Centre.